sedol1339/files/abstracts.md

 Molchanov, D., Ashukha, A., & Vetrov, D. (2017).
 Variational Dropout Sparsifies Deep Neural Networks. arXiv, 1701.05369.
 Retrieved from https://arxiv.org/abs/1701.05369v3

+    - We extend a recently proposed Variational Dropout to the case when dropout rates are unbounded
+    - We propose a way to reduce the variance of the gradient estimator
+    - Individual dropout rates per weight leads to extremely sparse solutions both in FCNs and CNNs
+    - This effect is similar to automatic relevance determination
+    - We reduce the number of parameters up to 68 times on VGG with a negligible decrease of accuracy

 Nguyen, Q., & Hein, M. (2017).
 The loss surface of deep and wide neural networks. arXiv, 1704.08045.
 Retrieved from https://arxiv.org/abs/1704.08045v2

+    - Consider a FCN with the following properties:
+    - 1) squared loss
+    - 2) analytic activation function
+    - 3) the number of hidden units of one layer is larger than the number of training points
+    - 4) the network structure from this layer on is pyramidal
+    - We prove that in this case all local minima are global

 Oord, A. v. d., Vinyals, O., & Kavukcuoglu, K. (2017).
 Neural Discrete Representation Learning. arXiv, 1711.00937.
 Retrieved from https://arxiv.org/abs/1711.00937v2